 - Encerrados (connect with Encerrada en la escuela – Sr. Wooly)

-I love that it is not your typical reader that takes you through the culture of a country, but instead focuses on a compelling story that happens to tie in possible cultural expansions.
-If you are required to cover travel, this could be used as part of a travel unit, or focus on the environmental aspect if that is your goal, or the medicinal aspect with trying to cure cancer.
+I love that it is not your typical reader that takes you through the culture of a country but instead focuses on a compelling story that happens to tie in possible cultural expansions.
+If you are required to cover travel, this could be used as part of a travel unit, or focus on the environmental aspect if that is your goal or the medicinal aspect of trying to cure cancer.
 Depending on your objective there are many possible avenues to expand.
 Knowing your class and their interests, you can figure out which direction you would want to go.

 Have you read La isla más peligrosa?
 Please add your review in the comments!